Betony at the Community Woodland (photo: Sue Ashton)

 List of 15 flowering plants recorded at the Community Woodland in March 2020:

-Blackthorn (Prunus spinosa), Celandine (Ranunculus ficaria), Cherry laurel (Prunus laurocerasus), Common speedwell (Veronica officinalis), Cowslip (Primula veris), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Euphorbia (Euphorbia amygdaloides robbiae), Greater stitchwort (Stellaria holostea), Ground ivy (Glechoma hederacea), Plum (Prunus domestica), Red deadnettle (Lamium purpureum), Viburnum (Viburnum tinus), Vinca (Vinca major), Wayfaring tree (Viburnum lantana),
+Blackthorn (Prunus spinosa), Celandine (Ficaria verna), Cherry laurel (Prunus laurocerasus), Common speedwell (Veronica officinalis), Cowslip (Primula veris), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Euphorbia (Euphorbia amygdaloides robbiae), Greater stitchwort (Stellaria holostea), Ground ivy (Glechoma hederacea), Plum (Prunus domestica), Red deadnettle (Lamium purpureum), Viburnum (Viburnum tinus), Vinca (Vinca major), Wayfaring tree (Viburnum lantana),

 Spring Flowers!